-Bank holidays in India, depend on the state one is residing, though there are Public Holidays in India that are applicable throughout the country.
+Bank holidays in India, depending on the state one is residing, though there are Public Holidays in India that are applicable throughout the country.
 These include Republic Day (Jan 26), Independence Day (Aug 15) and Gandhi Jayanti (Oct 2).
-Apart from these there are important religious and festival holidays including Diwali, Dussehra, Christmas, Eidh, Guru Nanak Jayanthi, Good Friday, Ganesh Chaturthi, Budh Purnima etc.
+Apart from these, there are important religious and festival holidays including Diwali, Dussehra, Christmas, Eid, Guru Nanak Jayanthi, Good Friday, Ganesh Chaturthi, Budh Purnima etc.

 |State List for Bank Holidays in India|

 |Chhattisgarh||Dadra and Nagar Haveli||Daman and Diu|